iShafkat/INF502/Assignment1.md

    Summarize the difference from master to the other branch.

 ```
+The green lines are in the current branch (master) whereas the red lines are in the other branch not in the current branch.

 ```

 4. Write a command sequence to merge the non-master branch into `master`

 ```
+git merge BRANCH_NAME

 ```